 - securely fitted by an expert

-Make sure your child always wears a helmet that is the correct size and properly fitted.
+Make sure your child always wears a suitable cycling helmet that is the correct size and properly fitted.

 Make sure that the seat’s restraining straps are in good condition.
 The seat should have secure foot straps.

 Be aware of the risk of your child’s feet getting caught in the wheel spokes.
-You should also ensure that clothing like scarves and shoe laces can’t get caught in the wheels.
+Make sure that clothing such as scarves and shoelaces cannot get caught in the wheels.